(Zoom Reading excerpts from Part I. Click video audio bars to start and adjust audio volume.)

 Part III (“Life Goes On”) continues the saga more than a year later in the shadow of the chaotic American withdrawal from Afghanistan.
 Now, as the Granville family struggles with the ramifications of life during the pandemic, their lives fray in unexpected and heart-wrenching ways after Anna is raped by an intruder at her apartment downtown.

-Part IV (“World War III”) begins four days after Putin rolls into Ukraine and the Granvilles are under a catastrophic siege of their own when Petey and Anna come for dinner after being estranged from Petey's parents for six-months.
-Petey had transferred to Iona for his junior year and moved in with Anna, which hasn't sat well with Maggie, but he is there on a mission, which leads to a very surprising ending.
+Part IV (“World War III”) begins four days after Putin rolls into Ukraine, and the Granvilles are under a catastrophic siege of their own when Petey and Anna come for dinner after being estranged from Petey's parents for six-months.
+Petey has transferred to Iona for his junior year and moved in with Anna, all to Maggie’s chagrin.
+Although the evening is about trying to make peace, Petey is there on his own mission, and with many attempts at reconciliation, things go awry.
 The play makes clear that life under COVID can be deadly in more ways than one.

 Each of the four parts can be presented individually, but ideally Part I and II would be presented as an evening of theatre, and Part III and IV presented on a consecutive night, forming a “quadrilogy.”
 The play is suited for presentation both on stage and on a digital platform in the world of Zoom.